in June I flew to Maine to teach kayak building

 and we built some kayaks

-standard outfitting for the post modern adventurer, ready for a
+Standard outfitting for the post modern adventurer, ready for a gasoline shortage, or a flood

-building kayaks and playing with kayaks
+Building kayaks and playing with kayaks

 then making kayaks in the Catskills